-An administrator may be requested by the Provost/CEO to assume the duties and responsibilities of a higher administrative position.
-The administrator so designated shall be notified in writing of such action, and when assigned to a position on an interim basis shall have his/her salary determined as though he/she had been promoted to that higher position.
+An administrator may be requested by the President/CEO to assume the duties and responsibilities of a higher administrative position.
+The administrator so designated shall be notified in writing of such action, and when assigned to a position on an interim basis shall have their salary determined as though they had been promoted to that higher position.

-Upon the administrator's return to the former assignment, his/her salary shall be adjusted to the level to which he/she would have been entitled had he/she continued in the former assignment.
+Upon the administrator's return to the former assignment, their salary shall be adjusted to the level to which they would have been entitled had they continued in the former assignment.
 Acceptance of such a temporary assignment shall not prohibit the administrator from applying for the position on a permanent basis, unless that administrator has signed an agreement with the District which precludes him/her from applying.